 For this analysis, we’ll be focusing on just three dietary supplements – Vitamin D3, fish oil, and creatine.
-I picked these three because (a) they each represent a different component of “fitness” and (b) they each have consistent recommended serving sizes.
-Our Product API has thousands of listings for each of these supplements, but to keep things we fair, we narrowed down the data set to just listings where we could accurately determine the price per serving.
+I picked these three because (a) they each represent a different component of “fitness” and (b) they each have consistent, recommended serving sizes.
+Our Product Database has thousands of listings for each of these supplements, but to keep things we fair, we narrowed down the data set to just listings where we could accurately determine the price per serving.

-Here’s a quick summary of the data:
+Here’s a quick summary of the supplement pricing data:

 - 1,520 available listings for creatine, narrowed down to 100 comparable listings

 - 945 available listings for fish oil, narrowed down to 247 comparable listings

 - 1,649 available listings for vitamin D3, narrowed down to 93 comparable listings

 Here’s an example of the creatine data: